janstrohbeck/projektarbeit_simulationen/doc/source/parking_lot.rst

 .. c:function:: void read_exit_request(bool *ER)

-   Reads if a request to enter was made by a car.
+   Reads if a request to exit was made by a car.
 The result will be stored in the variable pointed to by ``ER``.

 .. c:function:: void read_entry_sensor_state(bool *ESS)